anystore.util

 clean_dict(data)

-Ensure dict return, clean up defaultdicts, drop None
+Ensure dict return, clean up defaultdicts, drop None values and ensure

-keys (for serialization)
+str keys (for serialization)

 Examples: